This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 For example:

-3. The system must preserve state outside the chat
+3. State must live outside chat

 Chat history is not a reliable operating system.